One dead in shooting in downtown Cedar Falls

-CEDAR FALLS — One person is dead following a shooting at a downtown Cedar Falls apartment.
+CEDAR FALLS — One person was killed in a shooting at a downtown Cedar Falls apartment Wednesday night.

-Police were called to a report of gunfire in an apartment over businesses in the 100 block of Main Street around 9:30 p.m.
-Wednesday.
+Police were called to a report of gunfire at an apartment over businesses in the 100 block of Main Street around 9:30 p.m.

 One man with gunshot wounds was pronounced dead at the scene.
-The assailant fled before police arrived.
+The assailant or assailants fled before police arrived.

 The identity of the deceased hasn’t been released.

-Investigators blocked off the entire parking lot behind the businesses and had crime scene tape around the entrance to Los Cabos restaurant.
+Investigators blocked off the entire parking lot behind the businesses and wrapped crime scene tape around the entrance to Los Cabos restaurant.

 Post a comment as